grpc/grpc.github.io/content/docs/quickstart/cpp.md

     HelloReply reply;
     ClientContext context;

-    // Here we can the stub's newly available method we just added.
+    // Here we can use the stub's newly available method we just added.
     Status status = stub_->SayHelloAgain(&context, request, &reply);
     if (status.ok()) {
       return reply.message();